-However, before you do, one very important element that I see being overlooked time and time again is waterproofing.
-Failing to waterproof a bathroom is the biggest problem I see in bathroom renovations today.
-You want to get a good waterproofing membrane like Morgan’s Waterproof Membrane and follow the instructions to a tee.
-By ensuring you have a water-sealed bathroom, you will prevent water leakage, which can lead to dampness, structural issues and even attract termites.
+However, before you do, one essential element that I see being overlooked repeatedly is waterproofing.
+Failing to waterproof a bathroom is my biggest problem in bathroom renovations today.
+You want to get an excellent waterproofing membrane like Morgan’s Waterproof Membrane and follow the instructions to a tee.
+Ensuring you have a water-sealed bathroom will prevent water leakage, which can lead to dampness, structural issues and even attract termites.

-Once the bathroom has been waterproofed, you can start fitting it out with your new fittings.
+Once the bathroom has been waterproofed, you can start fitting it with your new fittings.
 Fittings that can be installed at this stage include the bathroom vanity and bath (if you have an inset bath).
-Our bathroom vanities come preassembled which makes this process a little easier.
-The remaining fittings should be installed later in the renovation once the tiling is complete.
+Our bathroom vanities come preassembled, which makes this process a little easier.
+Once the tiling is complete, the remaining fittings should be installed later in the renovation.

 Tiles and tiling

-You can now move onto the tiling.
-Chances are you will want to hire an experienced tiler to tile a small space like a bathroom, as this can require some skill and knowledge.
-However, if you are looking to take the job on yourself, then there are plenty of online resources to guide you, including one of my earlier posts – How to Lay Mosaic Tiles in a Shower.
+You can now move on to the tiling.
+You will likely want to hire an experienced tiler to tile a small space, like a bathroom, as this can require some skill and knowledge.
+However, if you are looking to take the job on yourself, plenty of online resources will guide you, including one of my earlier posts – How to Lay Mosaic Tiles in a Shower.
 You can also find grouts and tile adhesives from our store.